 This printer will accept third-party cartridges, but this could void its warranty.

-This printer has unremarkable scanning features.
+The Canon PIXMA G7020 has great scanning features.
 It has a flatbed for scanning thicker documents or more fragile items like old family photos.
 You can also easily scan several documents at once using the sheetfed scanner; however, double-sided documents need to be manually scanned on each side as this printer doesn't have a duplex scanning feature.
 This printer has an integrated fax, so you can easily scan your documents and send them to others.
-Just like other printers in the Canon PIXMA lineup, the manufacturer advertises 1200 by 2400 DPI scan resolution.
-However, the included software only goes up to a maximum of 600 DPI.
+While the DPI limit may seem to be 600 at first glance, if you look under the "drivers" tab, you can do an advance scan with Canon’s My Image Garden software at a higher resolution.
+If you’re using the Canon IJ Scan Utility app, these settings can be found under the “scangear” tab.
+Note, if the document you’re scanning exceeds over 100mb then you need to turn off “thumbnail preview mode” (located on the left top corner of “scan advanced” settings page) to reach 1200 DPI.

-The G7020 has an outstanding cost-per-print ratio.
+The Canon G7020 has a superb cost-per-print ratio.
 It's very affordable to print in black, color, or photo, especially when compared to the cost of the cartridges, as each cartridge can yield a lot of pages before needing to be replaced.
 While you can buy each cartridge on their own, Canon also sells a bundle pack that could save more money down the line.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.

-The G7020 has sub-par color accuracy.
+The Canon G7020 has mediocre color accuracy.
 While it should do the job adding a splash of color on office reports or school assignments, those looking for accurate colors may find its color reproduction disappointing, especially in comparison to the original source file.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.